FRE101 - Elementary French I

 Continuation of French 311 on a more advanced level as reflected in conversation, composition and exercises in phonetic transcription.
 Prerequisite: FRE 311.
 (3 crs.)
 Spring.

-This course surveys the evolution of French culture from the early seventeenth century or the Baroque (1600-1640) to the classical period (1640 to the end of the century).
+This course surveys the evolution of French culture from the early 17th century or the Baroque (1600-1640) to the classical period (1640 to the end of the century).
 The course seeks to introduce the student to the history of French thought in the Splendid Century.
 While it follows sociological, political, philosophical and historical developments to a certain degree, its primary emphasis is on the artistic domains of literature, music, architecture and the visual arts of the period.
 In so doing, this course illustrates the ways in which France has been influenced by its rich cultural heritage.
 (3 crs.)
 Alternate years.

 FRE343 - The Age of French Romanticism: From the Napoleonic Empire to the Revolution of 1848

-This course surveys the evolution of French culture throughout the Romantic movement, which permeated the sensibility of the young in France and which reached a true flowering in the nineteenth century, particularly from 1820 to 1845.
+This course surveys the evolution of French culture throughout the Romantic movement, which permeated the sensibility of the young in France and which reached a true flowering in the 19th century, particularly from 1820 to 1845.
 Both the precursors and the masters of this movement are considered through a study of the artistic expression of the times.
 (3 crs.)
 Alternate years.

 FRE344 - The Age of French Realism: The Second Empire to the Aftermath of the Franco-Prussian War

 This course surveys the evolution of French culture during the Age of Realism, including the Franco-Prussian War, positivism and its aftermath.
 This period encompasses the dictatorship of Napoleon III, a monarchy marked by material success among the middle class and by disappointment and pessimism among thinkers, writers and artists.
 This course considers the artistic achievements of the period within the framework of the sociological, political and historical setting.
 It studies certain schools of art (Realism, Impressionism and Naturalism) and seeks to illustrate how these movements of artistic expression manifested themselves in the principal works of literature, philosophy, music and the visual arts.
+This course is taught in English.
 (3 crs.)
 Alternate years.